FaustoRosado/aws-lab/README.md

 - Add new attack scenarios
 - Enhance monitoring and detection

-## 📄 License
+## License

 This project is for educational purposes only.
 Use at your own risk in controlled lab environments.

 ---

-**⚠️ DISCLAIMER**: This lab creates intentionally vulnerable resources for security training.
+**DISCLAIMER**: This lab creates intentionally vulnerable resources for security training.
 Never deploy this infrastructure in production environments or on AWS accounts with production workloads.